There are many people who can be involved in the subdivision process:

-It's important to plan ahead when subdividing as it is not a quick process.
-There are many steps before we can issue titles for the new allotments.
+It's important to plan ahead, as subdividing takes time.
+There are many steps before we can issue titles for new allotments.

-You should also engage a local licensed cadastral surveyor or registered professional surveyor, who will lodge an application for subdivision consent on your behalf.
+You need to engage a licensed cadastral surveyor or registered professional surveyor to lodge the application on your behalf.
 They are experienced and will know whether the land you want to subdivide is suitable and can meet Council rules.

 - abutting and underlying title boundaries and existing building line restrictions

 - areas of the land that are or may be subject to flooding, inundation, erosion, landslip or subsidence

 - existing vegetation, including significant areas of bush and significant trees

 - vegetation to be retained or protected

 - existing sanitary, sewer and stormwater drainage systems with invert and manhole levels